 HGH and the NFL: Do You Want to Know?

-HGH testing in the NFL is inevitable.
-But is it a good idea right now?
 My grandpa has a saying: "Don't grab a hold of something you can't let go of."

 I vividly remember when I heard this saying for the first time.
 I was at my grandparents' house as a very young boy, and the neighbor's dog had wandered over into their yard.
 As my grandpa chatted with the neighbor, I pet the dog and, like most young boys do, eventually decided that attempting to yank on the dog's tail was a good idea.